JEWISH MONUMENTS IN ZEMPLÉN

 Bodrogkeresztúr synagogue

-(Bodrogkeresztúr, Kossuth u.)
+(Bodrogkeresztúr, Kossuth utca 26.)

 The town once boasted with three synagogues, today only the largest one commemorates the once populous Jewish community.
 Built in 1809 on the Bodrog shore, the former neologue (progressive) temple has five large stained-glass windows ending in a shamrock motive on each side.
 The building was renovated.
 Today it houses office of the Aggtelek National Park (Kossuth u.
 26.), with original plans to become a tourist center.